thewtex/tmux-mem-cpu-load/README.rst

 The memory monitor displays the used and available memory.

 The CPU usage monitor outputs a percent CPU usage over all processors.
-It also displays a textual bar graph of the current percent usage where every '|' character represents 10% usage.
+It also displays a textual bar graph of the current percent usage.

 The system load average is also displayed.